Melody Ranch was a country western dance hall located in the Four Corner’s area.

 - Gene Autry (1955)

 - Ernest Tubb

 Originally an old barn

 1947 – Lloyd “Grandpappy” Smith converted it into the Melody Ranch “honky tonk” / country dance hall

-1957 – New Years Eve was the last event before closing their doors.
+1957 – New Years Eve was the last event before closing their doors as a music venue.